tbs-master/tbs-public-product-data/README.md

 Image filenames are based on the product code for the product the image depicts, with a letter appended - e.g. 31/ABK becomes 31_ABK-a.jpg, 31_ABK-b.jpg, etc. See the TBS Branding Guidelines for more details on standard images and naming conventions.

-Some products also have some more contextual images; these contain the 'art' suffic - e.g. 31_ABK-art-a.jpg
+Some products also have some more contextual images; these contain the 'art' suffix - e.g. 31_ABK-art-a.jpg

 This repository acts as the master source for all TBS product images.